Will’s practice focuses on the representation of businesses and financial institutions in litigation matters.

 - Articles Editor, University of Richmond Law Review, 2007 – 2008

 - The College of William and Mary, B.A. in Economics, 2004

 Disclaimer: Case results depend upon a variety of factors unique to each case.
 ThompsonMcMullan cannot guarantee or predict similar results in any future case taken by the attorney.

 Will’s recent experience includes representation of:

-- A private aviation company in a multi-million dollar coverage dispute regarding foreign object damage to a jet engine covered by an aviation broad coverage insurance policy;
+- A private aviation company in a multi-million-dollar coverage dispute regarding foreign object damage to a jet engine covered by an aviation broad coverage insurance policy;

-- A limited partnership in connection with a suit seeking monetary damages and appointment of a receiver for a Marriott hotel property, including the appointment of a third-party receiver and the conveyance of the hotel property to new ownership by a deed in lieu of foreclosure agreement;
+- A limited partnership in a suit seeking monetary damages and appointment of a receiver for a Marriott hotel property, including the appointment of a third-party receiver and the conveyance of the hotel property to new ownership by a deed in lieu of foreclosure agreement;

-- A consumer financial services institution in a multi-million dollar adversary proceeding alleging breach of a post-petition services contract in a complex Chapter 11 bankruptcy case;
+- A consumer financial services institution in a multi-million-dollar adversary proceeding alleging breach of a post-petition services contract in a complex Chapter 11 bankruptcy case;

 - Numerous defendants in adversary proceedings filed by bankruptcy liquidating trustees seeking avoidance of preferential payments and/or fraudulent transfers – including experience in alternative dispute resolution and mediation proceedings;